PeterBengtson/Ooloi-docs/guides/TIMEWALKING_GUIDE.md

 ;; Specialized ?? predicates - counterparts to normal ? predicates for timewalk tuples
-;; The ?? symbolizes "descending into tuple" to check the item type ;; These REQUIRE a 3-element tuple [item vpd position] or will signal an error (pitch?? result)          ; Counterpart to pitch? - checks if tuple contains a pitch (chord?? result)          ; Counterpart to chord? - checks if tuple contains a chord
+;; The ?? symbolizes "descending into tuple" to check the item type ;; These REQUIRE tuples with at least 3 elements [item vpd position ...] or will signal an error (pitch?? result)          ; Counterpart to pitch? - checks if tuple contains a pitch (chord?? result)          ; Counterpart to chord? - checks if tuple contains a chord
 (measure?? result)        ; Counterpart to measure? - checks if tuple contains a measure